As a credit union, Dupaco is all about thrift – teaching people how to save more and spend less.

 Go to the movies.
 When it’s too hot outside, a trip to the movies can be the perfect cool treat.
 Several movie theaters host a summer film series featuring discounted tickets on select days and times of the week.

 Take advantage of free admission days.
 Some family-friendly destinations offer free admission on select days and times.
-The Madison Children’s Museum, for instance, offers Free Family Night the first Wednesday of each month, while the Iowa Children’s Museum offers STEM Family Free Night the last Friday of every month.
+The Iowa Children’s Museum offers STEM Family Free Night the last Friday of every month.

 Head to the library.
 If you haven’t done so already, let your kids get their own library card.
 Trips to the library take on a new meaning for youngsters carrying their very own library card.
 Don’t forget to participate in your local library’s summer reading program, which typically offers plenty of great (and free!) events.